Brady4080/Broken-Moon/README.md

 # Broken Moon Theme
 A Dark Mode Theme for Visual Studio Code

-[Broken Moon](https://github.com/Brady4080/Broken-Moon/) is a meticulously crafted dark theme designed to elevate your development experience across various platforms.
+[Broken Moon](https://github.com/Brady4080/Broken-Moon/) is a meticulously crafted dark theme designed to elevate your development experience.
 With its intuitive design, soothing color palette, and meticulous attention to detail, Broken Moon transforms your coding environment into a visually pleasing and efficient workspace.

 ## Colors Used